thedynamiclinker/sudocode/bin/babel.md

 1: Ok got it, programming story.

-0: Once hell world had been finished, by giving it a name.
+0: Once hello world had been finished, by giving it a name.

 1: Are we gonna do more than just hello world eventu---